Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Literature Review

 \subsection{Tourism Demand Forecasting}

-Tourism demand forecasting has attracted substantial scholarly attention over the past three decades \citep{song2019review, li2005tourism}.
-Early work relied primarily on econometric models, autoregressive distributed lag (ADL) specifications, error correction models, and time-varying parameter approaches, to relate arrivals or expenditure to economic determinants such as income, prices, and exchange rates \citep{song2008tourism, witt1995forecasting}. \citet{song2011tourism} and \citet{li2006time} show that time-varying parameter formulations and related structural-change mechanisms can improve forecast accuracy.
+Tourism demand forecasting is a methodologically mature field, with a long line of work spanning econometric demand models, time-series benchmarks, and more recent machine-learning and hybrid approaches \citep{song2008tourism, song2019review, jiao2019tourism, song2023progress}.
+Most studies forecast scalar outcomes such as arrivals, overnights, or expenditure, typically using income, relative prices, exchange rates, and other macroeconomic drivers as core predictors \citep{witt1995forecasting, song2008tourism}. \citet{song2011tourism} and \citet{li2006time} show that time-varying parameter formulations and related structural-change mechanisms can improve forecast accuracy when demand relationships evolve over time.

-More recent contributions have embraced machine learning and big data. \citet{li2020forecasting} demonstrated that multisource big data, including search engine queries and online review platforms, can enhance short-term arrival forecasts. \citet{wen2019forecasting} developed hybrid models that combine linear and nonlinear components (for example, ARIMA-style structure with neural networks) and leverage search query data. \citet{assaf2019modeling} introduced Bayesian global vector autoregression (BGVAR) to capture spillovers across regional tourism markets.
-The tourism forecasting competition \citep{athanasopoulos2011tourism} provided a systematic comparison of methods, finding that simple benchmarks often remain competitive with more complex approaches.
+A durable finding in this literature is that simple baselines are difficult to beat consistently.
+The tourism forecasting competition showed that na\"ive and automated univariate methods remain powerful comparators, and subsequent work has emphasized forecast combination and stabilization rather than assuming that more complex models will dominate mechanically \citep{athanasopoulos2011tourism, song2021bagging, liu2023decomposition}.
+This is important for the present study because any new compositional forecasting framework should be evaluated against strong, parsimonious benchmarks rather than only against weak strawman alternatives.

+A second major development is the expansion of the information set through digital traces and other high-frequency data.
+Internet search intensity, multisource big data, online reviews, and mixed-frequency indicators have all been shown to improve tourism forecasts, especially at short horizons and during disrupted periods \citep{sun2019search, li2020forecasting, li2021internet, hu2022reviews, wu2023mixedfrequency}.
+At the same time, recent work cautions that search-based forecasting is sensitive to query design, preprocessing, and model specification \citep{mikulic2025google}.
+For the present paper, this literature is relevant because it demonstrates that tourism forecasting increasingly relies on data that capture changing market structure earlier and more granularly than official statistics alone.

+The pandemic made regime instability a first-order forecasting problem.
+COVID-19 did not simply reduce aggregate travel volumes; it changed the composition of travel across origins, trip types, and planning horizons, which in turn increased interest in adaptive models, external information, and explicit evaluation under disruption \citep{song2022covid, song2023progress, gossling2021pandemics, sigala2020tourism}.
+Yet despite this progress, the dominant forecasting targets in tourism remain aggregate volumes rather than the evolving composition of demand itself.
+In that sense, forecasting origin-market shares extends a recent concern in the tourism forecasting literature: understanding not only how much tourism demand will materialize, but how that demand is redistributed across source markets when conditions change.

 Despite this rich literature, forecasting the \emph{composition} of tourism demand, as opposed to aggregate levels, has received limited attention.
 A notable exception is the almost ideal demand system (AIDS) and related demand-system approaches \citep{wu2012consumption, li2006time}, which model budget shares allocated to different tourism products, destinations, or source markets.
 However, demand-system approaches focus on expenditure allocation rather than visitor origin shares per se, and standard linear specifications do not naturally enforce simplex constraints.